-meetings of all courses for which

-they are registered.

 Student Withdrawals: Students wishing to withdraw

 from a course must complete a

 withdrawal form and submit the

 form to the Office of Enrollment

 Services before the scheduled

 withdrawal date as published on

 the college calendar.
 Student

 withdrawals initiated prior to the

 scheduled withdrawal deadline

 will be recorded as a grade of

 "W".

-Two withdrawals are permitted
+Consequences of Withdrawals: Two withdrawals are permitted

 per credit course.
 After that, a

 grade will be assigned.
 Please be

 concerned about withdrawals.

-Consequences of Withdrawals: When admitting students into
+When admitting students into

 certain programs, universities

 may calculate withdrawals as

 grades.
 It is your responsibility to

 verify the effects of enrollment

 and/or withdrawal upon your

 financial assistance (financial aid,

 scholarships, grants, etc.).